edumserrano/angular-mock-http-responses/code-demos/angular-proxy-bypass/README.md

 This code demo uses [webpack's dev-server proxy bypass](https://webpack.js.org/configuration/dev-server/#devserverproxy) feature to return mocked HTTP responses.

 The thing to note is that even though the `bypass` function is defined at the level of a proxy entry, [when it's defined, it applies to all requests](https://github.com/webpack/webpack-dev-server/issues/829).
 I think this is a bug and even though the bug report for this has been closed, I don't think they implemented a fix or have any plans to do so.
-Furthermore, the [webpack/webpack-dev-server#4827](https://github.com/webpack/webpack-dev-server/pull/4827) seems to indicate that Webpack's dev-server plans to deprecate the bypass function:
+Furthermore, the webpack/webpack-dev-server#4827 PR seems to indicate that Webpack's dev-server plans to deprecate the bypass function:

 > Using the 'bypass' option is deprecated.
 Please use the 'router' and 'context' options.
 Read more at https://github.com/chimurai/http-proxy-middleware/tree/v2.0.6#http-proxy-middleware-options"